 Because of the dynamic nature of COVID-19, museum dates and hours of operation are subject to change.
 Please consult our website for the latest details before each visit.

-We now look forward to welcoming you back into our gallery spaces and have spent this time creating a new exhibition that will showcase many remarkable objects from our collection that are not often on view.
+We look forward to welcoming you back into our gallery spaces, and have installed several new exhibitions that showcase many remarkable objects from our collection that are not often on view.

 We have also modified the traditional gallery experience, allowing you to fully enjoy your visit while also keeping you safe.
 We ask that all visitors play a vital role in enabling a safe experience by observing appropriate social distancing, wearing face masks, and adhering to additional health and safety precautions.
 We will continue to provide virtual tours, family activities, and online programming for those who cannot or do not feel comfortable visiting at this time.